 Structuring is illegal – don’t try to purchase or deposit to avoid reporting transaction amounts

 Don’t poop where you eat!
 Kenny said he likes to keep some secondary banks to deposit money orders that is SEPARATE from where he does his normal family spending

-Gift Card churning
+Gift Card reselling

-The pros of gift card churning are that you can for the most part do it home (in your pajamas!) and that the spending patterns don’t look quite as crazy as say, buying $10,000 in Visa gift cards at Office Max 😛
+The pros of gift card reselling are that you can for the most part do it home (in your pajamas!) and that the spending patterns don’t look quite as crazy as say, buying $10,000 in Visa gift cards at Office Max 😛